techthevote/techthevote.github.io/faq.md

 ---

+### Why does early voting matter?
+{: .question }

+Experts expect nearly 40% of ballots will likely be cast early this election.
+In 2012, [32% of ballots nationwide](http://www.huffingtonpost.com/michael-p-mcdonald/a-modest-early-voting-ris_b_3430379.html){:target="_blank"} were cast early.
+In 2014, 60% of California ballots were early.
+Keep in mind there is early in-person voting (doesn't usually require extra advance steps beyond registration) and then absentee or mail-in voting (typically has additional requirements).

+---

 ### Can I add promotions or incentives to get people to vote or register their friends?
 {: .question }

 No. You can't offer anything in return for registering, voting, or getting others to register or vote.
 Consult your friendly lawyer for more details.

 ---

 ### Who should I target with my messaging?
 {: .question }

 Eligible voters are over 18 on Election Day, so they're born on or before November 8, 1998.
 Turnout patterns have historically varied by demographic.
 Young people and minority groups have historically had lower registration and turnout rates.
 What messaging makes sense for your specific audience?

 ---